pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 :ref:`--server general option` and :ref:`--name general option`, since each defines a target WBEM server.

-The created mock WBEM server has a in-memory repository for the CIM objects defined by the MOF/script (qualifier declarations, classes, and instances) and supports CIM namespaces.
+The created mock WBEM server has an in-memory repository for the CIM objects defined by the MOF/script (qualifier declarations, classes, and instances) and supports CIM namespaces.
 The operations performed against the mock WBEM server cause that mock repository to be inspected (ex. ``class